SNAPSpecial Needs Awareness Programme

-Watch our beautiful short film about SNAP and meet some of the individuals affected by the programme.
+Watch our beautiful short film about SNAP and meet some of the individuals who have been impacted by the programme.

 Disabled children continue to be among the poorest and most marginalised in Lawra District and across the Upper West of Ghana.
 In this community, most children with disabilities are seen as a curse, as evil spirit-children and are often denied care and acceptance into their family and community.
 Such negative cultural beliefs encourage stigmatisation and discrimination creating enormous challenges for disabled children and their families.
 Families are driven further into poverty and disabled children confront multiple barriers due to their impairment which sees them less likely to be in school, less likely to attend the local clinic and highly vulnerable to abuse.